 This second article considered what challenges lie in the way of promoting factory IT security with regard to people, processes, and technology.
-Since security measures for smart factories require collaboration amongst departments that play different roles, management must exercise leadership to promote interdepartmental understanding and consider security that is appropriate for on-site tasks and operations.
+Since security measures for smart factories require collaboration among departments that play different roles, management must exercise leadership to promote interdepartmental understanding and consider security that is appropriate for on-site tasks and operations.

 The third article, the last in this series, describes a specific approach to overcoming such challenges.